One Special Day in the Life of Planet Earth – Close-Up

 For another version of this image, go to: One Special Day in the Life of Planet Earth .

 Earth is the blue point of light on the left; the moon is fainter, white, and on the right.
 Both are seen here through the faint, diffuse E ring of Saturn.
 Earth was brighter than the estimated brightness used to calculate the narrow-angle camera exposure times.
 Hence, information derived from the wide-angle camera images was used to process this color composite.

 Both Earth and the moon have been increased in brightness for easy visibility; in addition, brightness of the moon has been increased relative to the Earth, and the brightness of the E ring has been increased as well.

 Images taken using red, green and blue spectral filters were combined to create this natural color view.
 (The accompanying wide-angle frame can be found here: PIA17171.)
-The images were obtained by the Cassini spacecraft cameras on 19 July 2013 at a distance of approximately 1.445858 billion km (898.414 million miles) from Earth.
-Image scale on Earth is 8,662 km (5,382 miles) per pixel.
+The images were obtained by the Cassini spacecraft cameras on July 19, 2013 at a distance of approximately 898.414 million miles (1.445858 billion kilometers) from Earth.
+Image scale on Earth is 5,382 miles (8,662 kilometers) per pixel.
 The illuminated areas of neither Earth nor the moon are resolved here.
 Consequently, the size of each "dot" is the same size that a point of light of comparable brightness would have in the narrow angle camera.

 Credit: NASA/JPL-Caltech/Space Science Institute